allen880117/NCTU-compiler-f19-hw3/hw4/README.md

 You first need to construct your symbol table, which should be able to perform the following tasks:

 - Push a symbol table when entering a scope and pop it when exiting the scope.
-- Insert entries for (constant) variables, functions, and program delcarations.
+- Insert entries for (constant) variables, functions, and program declarations.
 - Lookup entries in the symbol table.

 After that, you need to perform semantic analyses with the help of symbol tables by performing post-order traversal on the AST, following the semantic definitions described below.